pulumi/docs/content/docs/esc/webhooks.md

 webhooks will be notified for events happening within each of the organization's environments.

-The Webhooks page for organization is under Organization Settings tab, and for Environments is a tab on each Environment page
+Organization webhooks can be managed on the Organization Settings page.
+Environment webhooks can be managed from the webhooks tab on each Environment's detail page.

 ![Organization webhooks](/images/docs/reference/service/webhooks/org-webhooks.png)